copilot-emacs/copilot.el/readme.md

 ## Customization

-#### copilot-overlay-safe

-Disable to have better visual effect, but may conflict with other plugins using overlay.
-See known issues for more details.
-Enabled by default.

 #### copilot-idle-delay

 Time in seconds to wait before starting completion (default to 0).
 Note Copilot itself has a ~100ms delay because of network communication.